fastoch/UI-UX-Product-Design/README.md

 The next step is **the post-launch phase**.
 We handed off the product to our client, and we need to monitor how the launch goes.
 Do the users face any issues?
 How could we improve the product and deliver a better version?

-And this turns into a loop, because from the insights that we get after the launch, we can now start improving our product.
+And this turns into a **loop**, because from the insights that we get after the launch, we can now start improving our product.
 We can start planning again, designing again, and implementing the changes...
 You can never really finish a product.

 - Plan